guidedhacking/anti-debugging/README.md

 # Guided Hacking AntiDebug Bypass Practice Tool

-Implementation of some anti-debugging techniques on a (bad looking) Win32 application.
-The idea is to cover most used anti-debugging methods.
+Implementation of some anti-debugging techniques on a cool Win32 application.
+The idea is to cover the most commonly used anti-debugging methods.

 ImGui                      |  Windows
 :-------------------------:|:-------------------------: